News

 Chelan-Douglas Health District has confirmed a rabid bat at the Leavenworth Fish Hatchery.

-Brought to you by Cascade Medical and Cascade School District, the second annual Free Sports Phy
+Brought to you by Cascade Medical and Cascade School District, the second annual Free Sports P

 Cascade High School Senior Makena Ala’ilima-Daley carefully peeled off her latex gloves, both “infected” with a blue dye that represented contagious disease.